RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 userService.createUser("Alice", "alice@example.com");
 ```

-## Open Closed principle

-**_Open for adding; Closed for modifications_**
+## Open-Closed Principle

+**Classes should be open for extension but closed for modification.**

-the Idea is: when we refactor the code, we don't need to refactor anything, we just add the desired functionaliy seamlessly
+The idea is: when we refactor or add new features to the code, we shouldn't need to modify existing code; instead, we just add the desired functionality seamlessly through extension (e.g., via inheritance or interfaces).
+This protects stable code from breaking changes and promotes polymorphism.

-this is better demonstrated with an example
+This is better demonstrated with an example.
+Violating it often results in switch statements or if-else chains that grow with every new requirement, making the code fragile.

+Pros: Reduces regression bugs, easier to add features.
+Cons: Requires upfront planning; over-abstraction can complicate simple code.
+When to use: In systems with varying behaviors, like payment gateways or UI components.
+Real-world analogy: A smartphone's app store— you extend functionality by adding apps without modifying the OS core.

-### example
+### Example

-the violation
+The violation (adding a new payment method requires modifying the `PaymentProcessor` class, violating "closed for modification"):

 ```ts
 class PaymentProcessor {